-Rise early and be sure to eat a hearty breakfast before meeting with your group at Honey's Marketplace in Kanab, Utah, at either 7AM or 8AM (depending on route).
+Rise early and be sure to eat a hearty breakfast before meeting with your group early this morning in Kanab, Utah.
 There will be an orientation and backpack check before we caravan in our personal vehicles to the trailhead.
 The drive is approximately 1.5 hours along paved and gravel roads that pass through beautiful forests.
 With a few final adjustments, we leave the trailhead to begin our descent into the canyon.
 Marine fossils can be found in the Kaibab and Toroweap Limestones as the trail drops through the Coconino layer.
 The notorious "50 Switchbacks" deposits us onto the Esplanade, where a long flat traverse takes us to our amazing campsite overlooking the inner canyon.
 Dinner included.

 Backpacking: 6–11 miles; Elevation loss: 2,000'–5,000'

 We will continue our journey today by following a break in the Redwall and making a steep descent further into the canyon.
 The stunning Tapeats Amphitheater comes into view to the east, and we quickly find one of the most amazing sights in the canyon: Thunder River, one of the steepest and shortest rivers in the world.
 The trail continues to follow the river to its confluence with Tapeats Creek and we soon have the opportunity to study the rare Grand Canyon Super Group layers as we hike to the Colorado River and our campsite for the night.
 We'll take many opportunities to cool off in the falls and creeks along the way with a final great plunge in the Colorado at the day's end.
 Breakfast and dinner included.